 NATIONAL CLERIHEW DAY

-July 10th of each year celebrates National Clerihew Day in the United States celebrates a poem style created by Edmund Clerihew Bentley created the whimsical, four-line biographical poem offers a brief, though whimsical approach to poetry.
+On July 10th of each year, National Clerihew Day in the United States celebrates a poem style created by Edmund Clerihew Bentley.
+His four-line biographical poem offers a brief, though whimsical approach to poetry.

 Sir Humphry Davy

 He lived in the odium

 As with most poetry, the Clerihew is defined by a set of rules.
 It must:

 - Contain rhyming couplets of AA/BB.

 - Include a person’s name in the first line.

 - Be humorous.
 It is meant to be a funny poem, of course.